top of page

 Location

-In person therapy sessions are available in Conwy, North Wales as well as in an office adjacent to my home in Betws yn Rhos, (near Abergele and Colwyn Bay), which offers a peaceful and discreet
+In person therapy sessions are available from a private office adjacent to my home in Betws yn Rhos, Conwy, North Wales (near Abergele and Colwyn Bay), offering a peaceful and discreet place to meet.

-For those unable to attend face-to-face meetings, I also offer online or telephone psychotherapy and counselling for adult individuals across the UK,
+For those unable to attend face-to-face, I also offer online and telephone psychotherapy and counselling for adult individuals across the UK,

 Availability